spencemol19/react-mongoose-redis-blog/README.md

 # blog-sample-redis-mongoose
-A basic Blog application with React, Redux, Express, Node, and MongoDB with Redis as a caching layer
+A basic Blog application with React, Redux, Express, Node, and MongoDB with Redis as a caching layer.
+Base for upcoming open-source project: BluJS (more details to come)

 ## Install node_modules in the root directory & within the ./client folder
 `npm install`